Gemma Bissix

-Gemma Bissix (born 6 June 1983) is an English actress.
-She has been acting since the age of 9.
-Her most prominent roles have been in soap operas, as Clare Bates in EastEnders and Clare Devine in Hollyoaks; she was awarded with two British Soap Awards for the latter role.
-Away from soap opera, Bissix has appeared in various television programmes and she competed in the 2009 series of Dancing on Ice.
-She has appeared in various pantomimes.
-Bissix returned to Hollyoaks in 2013 and 2025.
+Gemma Louise Bissix (born 6 June 1983) is an English actress, best known for portraying the roles of Clare Bates in the BBC soap opera EastEnders (1993–1998, 2008, 2026) and Clare Devine in the Channel 4 soap opera Hollyoaks (2006–2007, 2009, 2013, 2025–2026), winning two British Soap Awards for the latter role.
+She also appeared in various other television shows and stage productions and was a contestant on the fourth series of Dancing on Ice in 2009.

-Early and personal life
+Early life

-Bissix was born in St Peter's Hospital in Chertsey, Surrey, UK, the eldest of five siblings.
+Gemma Louise Bissix was born on 6 June 1983 in St Peter's Hospital in Chertsey, Surrey.
+She is the eldest of five siblings.
 Her parents divorced when she was 11.
 She was brought up in Elmbridge, Surrey, and attended Thames Ditton Primary School and Hinchley Wood School.

-She is a patron of the White Lodge Centre for disabled adults and children in Chertsey, and hosts charity auctions at her father's bar, Reds, in Weybridge.

 Career

-Acting
+EastEnders and Hollyoaks

-Bissix began her acting career at a young age.
-At the age of nine, in 1993, she was cast as Clare Tyler (later Bates), the daughter of Debbie Tyler (Nicola Duffett) and stepdaughter of Nigel Bates (Paul Bradley), in the long-running BBC soap opera, EastEnders.
+Bissix began her acting career at the age of nine, in 1993, when she was cast as Clare Tyler (later Bates), the daughter of Debbie Tyler (Nicola Duffett) and stepdaughter of Nigel Bates (Paul Bradley), in the long-running BBC soap opera EastEnders.
 Her first acting role, Bissix had received no formal training, and has since commented, "that was my training [...] quite a lot of people [attend] drama school, I was trained by EastEnders."

-Following her departure from EastEnders, Bissix took a break from acting for a few years.
-After leaving school she ran a pub for two years, worked for her father's electrical wholesalers, and also worked in Marks & Spencer as a bra measurer.
+Following her departure from EastEnders, Bissix took a break from acting.
+After leaving school, she ran a pub for two years, worked for her father's electrical wholesalers, and also worked in Marks & Spencer as a bra measurer.
 However, she still desired to act, and continued to audition for roles.
-In 2000 she guest starred in the Doctor Who radio drama, The Fires of Vulcan, and in 2002 she returned to television, guest starring in an episode of the medical drama series Doctors.
-She then played Sadie in an episode of the CBBC show The Crust and also appeared in three pantomimes and various adverts.
+In 2000, she guest starred in the Doctor Who radio drama "The Fires of Vulcan'", and in 2002 she returned to television, guest starring in an episode of the medical drama series Doctors.
+She then played Sadie in an episode of the CBBC show The Crust and also appeared in various pantomimes and adverts.

 In April 2006, she joined the cast of the Channel 4 soap opera Hollyoaks, playing Clare Devine (later Cunningham).
-She took over the role from model/actress Samantha Rowley, who had played the character since November 2005, but was subsequently axed because the producers wished to take the character, who had been cast as a likeable teenager until this point, into a darker and more "evil" persona, and Rowley did not want to play a villain.
+She took over the role from model and actress Samantha Rowley, who had played the character since November 2005, but was subsequently axed because the producers wished to take the character, who had been cast as a likeable teenager until this point, into a darker and more "evil" persona, and Rowley did not want to play a villain.
 Hollyoaks producer Bryan Kirkwood commented, "Gemma was a fantastic asset to the Hollyoaks cast.
 Recasting Gemma in the role of Clare was the first thing I did when I joined Hollyoaks and it was a decision which paid off handsomely.
 She was excellent in the role of Clare Cunningham and I wish her all the best of luck..."